 “Oh, it takes more than some hard training to get food back from me,” Sano told him, relatively cheerfully, as he brought the little table out into the middle of the room.

-Their meal was the same mixture of awkwardness and unexpected ease as last night’s had been, alternating mostly between that odd silence Sano had noticed then and the usual exchange of insult and rudeness.
-When they were finished, Saitou instructed him to clear the table but leave washing the dishes for later or tomorrow.
+Their meal consisted of the same mixture of awkwardness and unexpected ease as last night’s had, alternating mostly between that odd silence Sano had noticed then and the usual exchange of insult and rudeness.
+When they’d finished, Saitou instructed him to clear the table but leave washing the dishes for later or tomorrow.
 And once the table itself was out of the way, there was ample space for practice.

-As Saitou announced that they would start with hand-to-hand, he was examining Sano up and down with thoughtfully lowered brows; it made Sano a little uncomfortable.
+As Saitou announced that they would start with hand-to-hand, he examined Sano up and down with thoughtfully lowered brows; it made the kenkaya a little uncomfortable.
 In response to this feeling, Sano backed away slightly and took up a combative position, smacking a fist into a palm.
 “Bring it on, old man.”

-The moron had initially been extremely reluctant to follow Saitou’s instructions, but the officer had discovered after a while that this was because Sano feared, in consequence of the statement about stance, that these lessons would resemble those he’d attempted to engage in with some supposed expert trainer not too long ago.
+The moron had initially been extremely reluctant to follow Saitou’s instructions, but the officer had discovered after a while a more or less forgivable reason for it: Sano feared, in consequence of the statement about stance, that these lessons would resemble those he’d attempted to engage in with some supposed expert trainer not too long ago.
 His worry on this point had entirely disappeared the moment Saitou started punching him.
 It was funny how often punching things seemed to solve problems where Sanosuke was concerned.

 When Sano hit the floor with a full-body thud after an intense couple of hours, Saitou dropped his fists and stood straight, watching the young man carefully in case he might be faking to gain an advantage.
 But it seemed weariness and that last blow really had done the job; Sano was out cold.
 So Saitou lit a cigarette and walked away.

-He went first into the yard, where he found, as he’d suspected, laundry that wasn’t quite dry still hanging.
+He went first into the yard, where he found, as he’d suspected, damp laundry still hanging.
 He would need to have a word with Sano on the subject of using his brain (if he had one) about weather patterns and what time of day he hung clothes out.
-Saitou was going to have to bring these inside now, because if he left them overnight they would probably be soaked by rain before either he or Sano awoke in the morning.
+Saitou would have to bring these inside now, because if he left them overnight they would probably be soaked by rain before either he or Sano awoke in the morning.
 But they did seem to have been washed and hung properly; the moron wasn’t completely ignorant.

-When this task was finished, Saitou locked the back door and went to his bedroom.
-A spare blanket, rendered unnecessary by the current weather, he retrieved from the chest and, returning to the great room, shook open with one hand so that it fluttered down over Sano.
-Then he put out the gas lamp, shut the hallway door behind him as he left the comatose young man on his floor, and moved silently through darkness toward bed.
+This task finished, Saitou locked the back door and went to his bedroom.
+A spare blanket, rendered unnecessary by the current weather, he retrieved from the chest and, returning to the great room, shook open with one hand so it fluttered down over Sano.
+Then he put out the gas, shut the hallway door behind him as he left the comatose young man on his floor, and moved silently through darkness toward bed.